jeremyfix/deeplearning-lectures/Webpage/00-keras-mnist.md

         i = i + 1
 ```

+Note that this function will create a unique directory for storing all the things to need to store for one experiment.
+We will store there the history of the metrics during training, the best model we found, etc...

 For defining a TensorBoard callback, you need to add its import,
-instanciate it by specifying a directory in which the callback will log
+instantiate it by specifying a directory in which the callback will log
 the progress and then modify the call to fit to specify the callback.

 ``` {.sourceCode .python}